rcpch/digital-growth-charts-server/documentation/docs/developer/writing-documentation.md

 ## Publishing is automated

 When you push new changes to ANY branch of this repo, or it you open a Pull Request, Azure will automatically build a version of the site for review.
-You need to visit [this Static Web App deployment resource on the Azure portal](https://portal.azure.com/#@rcpch.ac.uk/resource/subscriptions/99e313f5-79fe-4480-b867-8daf2800cf22/resourceGroups/RCPCH-Dev-API-Growth/providers/Microsoft.Web/staticSites/documentation-demo-static-site/environments) to see the URL of the deployment, as it depends on the branch name.
-To obtain Azure access contact Marcus Baw of the RCPCH developer team.
+The URL of the deployment will be inserted as a comment automatically in the PR, once it builds sucessfully.

 Therefore, you don't need to do `mkdocs build` or `mkdocs gh-deploy --force` commands manually or locally - it’s done for you if you push to branches or PRs on GitHub.